Accept credit cards on your website with FREE setup from Charge.com!

 Tags, eh?

 Yeah.
 They are the things between the <> brackets.
-I'm sure you've seen them in someone's code before, and if you haven't, right click this page and select 'View Source'.
-The code behind this page will appear.
+I’m sure you’ve seen them in someone’s code before, but if you haven’t, right-click this page and select “View Source”.
+The code that makes this page will appear.
 Have a quick glance through it.
-Yes, it probably makes no sense, but that doesn't matter yet.
-See how, later on, there's some text?
-It's the words you're reading now.
+Yes, it probably makes little sense yet, but that doesn’t matter at the moment.
+See how, later on, there’s some text?
+It’s the words you’re reading now.
 Surrounding all that is a load of stuff, all being encased by <>s.
-That's all the stuff that goes into making this page.
+That’s all the HTML that goes into making this page.

-Structure of Tags
+Structure of HTML Elements

 So let's make a page